wolfgangasdf/reftool5/README.md

 * There are `topics` and `articles`.
 Articles can belong to any number of topics.
 * Articles can have more than one PDF (or any other file), such as article and supplementary information.
 * PDFs are stores as normal files, an embedded database (apache Derby) is used for the rest.
-* An article has, amongst other, a comment/review field
+* An article has, amongst others, a comment/review field
 * PDFs can be imported easily, it searches for DOI (or arxiv ID) in the PDF and then uses crossref.org to find the citation for you.
 Works via DnD, a single-click Google Chrome extension, or by watching an auto-import folder.
-* Bibtex export for papers
+* Bibtex export for papers (export filename is cached for each topic)
 * Copy selected articles' URLs to clipboard to email them.
 * Copy selected articles' PDFs to a folder.
+* There is a `stack` to easily move / copy articles around or collect them.
+* There is an `ORPHANED` topic for articles not belonging to any topic.
+Don't misuse this as an "read later" folder, see below!

 Reftool is not: